Last Updated: February 8, 2021

 PIVOTAL TRACKER AND DATA SECURITY AND RELIABILITY

 The security and privacy of your personal, payment, and project information is very important to us.
 Tracker runs in an an enterprise-grade hosting environment, we employ industry-standard means to protect your data, and all plans include SSL encryption.
-Credit card information is stored by Braintree, a highly trusted, Level 1 PCI DSS-compliant payment gateway and payment-processing provider.
+Credit card information is stored by Stripe, a trusted, Level 1 PCI DSS-compliant payment gateway and payment-processing provider.

 WHERE IS TRACKER HOSTED, AND WHERE IS MY DATA LOCATED?